 Old Town Belton Redevelopment

 The Old Town Belton Redevelopment Plan (pursuant to Chapter 353) is an incentive policy that grants real property tax abatement in exchange for substantial property improvements.
-Substantial property improvements include but are not limited to a new roof, new siding, new windows, etc. Improvements must elevate the appearance and structures of the applicant's property as a whole.
+Substantial property improvements include but are not limited to driveway and sidewalk work, a new roof, new siding, new windows, etc. Improvements must elevate the appearance and structures of the applicant's property as a whole.

 All projects must be approved by the Old Town Belton Redevelopment Corporation (OTBRC) Board and City Council prior to implementation.